simov/slugify/README.md

   Otherwise, the `remove` option might not work as expected.

 ## Locales
+When you convert a string to a slug, slugify replaces special or foreign characters (like é, ö, or ñ) with their closest English equivalents.Slugify uses a file called charmap.json.
+This file contains a big list of characters and their English versions.Let’s say charmap.json turns a letter into the wrong English letter for your language.
+For example, in Vietnamese or Turkish, some characters might have different meanings or sounds.You don’t change charmap.json directly.Instead, you add a custom correction in another file called locales.json

 The main `charmap.json` file contains all known characters and their transliteration.
 All new characters should be added there first.
 In case you stumble upon a character already set in `charmap.json`, but not transliterated correctly according to your language, then you have to add those characters in `locales.json` to override the already existing transliteration in `charmap.json`, but for your locale only.